Clijsters/PSToggl/README.md

 ## Under heavy development

-**This module is under heavy development and not ready for production use (yet)**
+**This module is in an early beta stadium and not ready for production use**

-However, I want to give you an overview of what will come and how you can contribute.
+It is intended to become a fully featured Toggl Client purely written in PowerShell downwards compatible to PowerShell v3 (and soon also v2)

 ____

 ## Features

+PSToggl perfectly integrates in your existing PowerShell environment, independent of the operating system you want to work with.
+It makes heavy use of PowerShells pipeline abilities and ~~is able~~ will be able to integrate with other modules like ~~PSJira~~JiraPS, PSExcel, PSHipchat and so on.
+It helps you to increase your productivity by providing extended reporting features, migration&sync features (Toggl -> JIRA) and a robust interactive PowerShell client.

 ## Contents